kyrialjz/kyrialjz/README.md

 -->

 - 🔭 I am a Year 2 Business Analytics undergraduate at the National University of Singapore
+- ⚡ I am currently doing an internship at ByteDance/TikTok as a risk analyst
-- 🌱 I am passionate about data science and hope to specialise in Machine Learning
+- 🌱 I am passionate about data science/analytics and hope to specialise in Machine Learning
 - 📫 You can reach me at: kyrialjz@gmail.com

 <p float="left">